NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 ```

 If you want to change any of the default values in `variables.tf`, e.g. deployment region, droplet size, tags, [read this page](https://learn.hashicorp.com/terraform/getting-started/variables.html) to learn how to override them.

+> _**Note:** In the case of Krill @ GitHub the GHA workflow performs a shallow Git clone of this entire repository to obtain a copy of these files and uses a GitHub Secret to decrypt the `ssh_key.gpg` file stored in this directory, and a second GitHub Secret stores the required DO API token.
+The [Marrocchino Terraform GitHub v2 Action](https://github.com/marocchino/setup-terraform) action is used to install the Terraform CLI.
+The [official Terraform GitHub v2 Action](https://github.com/hashicorp/terraform-github-actions) is NOT used because it does not support `terraform destroy`._

 #### Prepare for Digital Ocean